Kapełków: History

 Meyers Gazetteer noted that there were 96 people living in Kapełków.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Kapełków found itself in the eastern part of the county, within the plebiscite area.
-In the end, the area of Prudnik, along with Kapełków, remained in Germany.
+In the end Kapełków remained in Germany.

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
 In 1966, there were 17 people living in Kapełków.

 Transport

 The Katowice–Legnica railway (rail line number 137), which connects Upper and Lower Silesia regions, runs in the vicinity of Kapełków.
 The closest railway station is located in Twardawa.